troglobit/watchdogd/README.md

 ------------

-This is a slightly refactored and improved version of the original watchdogd from [uClinux-dist].
+This is a slightly refactored and improved version of the original watchdogd from [uClinux-dist][].
 It was written by Michele d'Amico and later adapted to uClinux-dist by Mike Frysinger.

+**Example**

+    watchdogd -d /dev/watchdog2 -a 0.8,0.9 -w 120 -k 30

+Most WDT drivers only support 120 sec as lowest timeout, but watchdogd tries to set 20 sec timeout.
+Example values above are recommendations

+watchdogd runs at the default UNIX priority (nice) level.

 Usage
 -----

-    watchdogd [-fVL] [-w <sec>] [-k <sec>] [-s] [-x [NUM]]
+    watchdogd [-fxLsVvh] [-d /dev/watchdog] [-a WARN,REBOOT] [-w SEC] [-k SEC]

+    Options:
-    --foreground, -f         Start in foreground, background is default --external-kick, -x NUM  Force external watchdog kick using SIGUSR1 A 'NUM x INTERVAL' delay for startup is given --logfile, -l FILE       Log to FILE when backgrounding, otherwise silent --syslog, -L             Use syslog, even if in foreground --timeout, -w NUM        Set the HW watchdog timeout to NUM seconds --interval, -k NUM       Set watchdog kick interval to NUM seconds --safe-exit, -s          Disable watchdog on exit from SIGINT/SIGTERM --verbose, -V            Verbose operation, noisy output suitable for debugging --version, -v            Display version and exit
+      -d, --device=<dev>       Device to use, default: /dev/watchdog -f, --foreground         Start in foreground (background is default) -x, --external-kick[=N]  Force external watchdog kick using SIGUSR1 A 'N x <interval>' delay for startup is given -l, --logfile=<file>     Log to <file> in background, otherwise silent -L, --syslog             Use syslog, even if in foreground -w, --timeout=<sec>      Set the HW watchdog timeout to <sec> seconds -k, --interval=<sec>     Set watchdog kick interval to <sec> seconds -s, --safe-exit          Disable watchdog on exit from SIGINT/SIGTERM -a, --load-average=<val> Enable load average check <WARN,REBOOT>
+      -V, --verbose            Verbose, noisy output suitable for debugging -v, --version            Display version and exit
-    --help, -h               Display this help message and exit
+      -h, --help               Display this help message and exit

+By default, watchdogd opens `/dev/watchdog`, attempts to set 20 sec WDT timeout and then kicks, in the background, every 10 sec.

 Features
 --------

-The watchdogd can be used stand-alone to kick a kernel watchdog at `/dev/watchdog`, or with an external supervisor.
+watchdogd can be used stand-alone to kick a kernel `/dev/watchdog`, or with an external supervisor.
 The latter must use `SIGUSR1` to activate external kicks.
-To force an external supervisor daemon, use `--external-kick[=NUM]`, where NUM is an optional delay which can be quite useful at system startup.
+Use `--external-kick[=NUM]` to force an external supervisor daemon, where NUM is an optional delay which can be quite useful at system startup.
 E.g., with `NUM=3` watchdogd will delay the handover three built-in kicks, providing the external supervisor enough time to start.

 An external supervisor often need to lookup the PID to be able to send signals, watchdogd stores its PID in `/var/run/watchdogd.pid` like any